Bonemind/serverless-vault-vars/README.md

 sometoken
 ```

+Priority is: serverless.yml > environment variable > token file

 ## Usage

 Once you've configured the plugin, you can use vault vars by referencing them with the `vault:` prefix.
-This should be followed by the secret's path, and then the key of the value you want:
+This should be followed by the secret's path, and then the key of the value you want as follows:

-Vault secret:
+Gien the following vault secret:
 ```
 path: secretapp/config
 structure: